 Perhaps the most damaging channel for stealing US intellectual property is cyberespionage.
 As noted above, NSA director Keith Alexander has called cyberespionage by Chinese state actors the "greatest transfer of wealth in human history."
-Cyberespionage is both a means for pilfering US science and technology, as well as a method of intelligence collection for potential attacks against American military, government, and commercial technical systems.
+Cyberespionage is both a means for pilfering US science and technology and a method of intelligence collection for potential attacks against American military, government, and commercial technical systems.
 As a result, these cyber intrusions represent a fundamental threat to American economic competitiveness and national security.

-Other means of misappropriation
+Other Means of Misappropriation

 While not technology transfer per se, counterfeiting is so common in China that it has the same practical effect.
-Schemes range from the subtle to blatant: benchmarking against ISO standards; patent research where a design is modified slightly, if at all, re-patented in China and "legally" produced with government protection; reverse engineering; "imitative innovation" (模仿创新) with or without the innovation (also called "imitative remanufacturing" 模仿改造); and marketing the pirated product without or with its original logo.
-Other reporting has detailed how the Chinese government exploits regulatory panels (often with members who have direct conflicts of interest by working for local competitors) and antitrust investigations to acquire trade secrets from foreign companies, aiding domestic industries.
+Schemes range from the subtle to blatant: benchmarking against ISO standards;14 patent research where a design is modified slightly, if at all, re-patented in China, and "legally" produced with government protection;15 reverse engineering;16 "imitative innovation" (模仿创新),17 with or without the innovation (also called "imitative remanufacturing" 模仿改造);18 and marketing the pirated product without or with its original logo.19 Other reporting has detailed how the Chinese government exploits regulatory panels (often with members who have direct conflicts of interest by working for local competitors) and antitrust investigations to acquire trade secrets from for-eign companies, aiding domestic industries.20

 China's aggressive policy is threatening the advantages the United States has long enjoyed as a scientifically creative nation.
-This is occurring as a declining number of US students are getting advanced degrees in science and technology, R&D funds are dropping off, and the nation's manufacturing base is shrinking.
-When combined with a more scientifically competent China that is also using the discoveries of others, the future of US competitiveness comes into question.
+This is occurring as a declining number of US students are getting advanced degrees in science and technology, R&D funds are dropping off, and the nation's manufacturing base is shrinking.21 When combined with a more scientifically competent China that is also using the discoveries of others, the future of US competitiveness comes into question.